 In order to achieve the before mentioned aim, the following specific objectives have to be targeted:

-Obj 1: Development of a non-invasive sensing system to be mounted on the amphirol for selected frequency windows that cover a wide frequency range including calibration procedures.
+Obj 1: Development of a non-invasive sensing system to be mounted on the MudMaster® for selected frequency windows that cover a wide frequency range including calibration procedures.

 Obj 2: Development of a probe that allows the direct measurement of the dielectric permittivity over a wide frequency range that can be used for calibrating the non-invasive sensing system.